bangconghuynh/qsym2/README.md

     ```
     The default configurations should suffice in most cases.
 Ensure that the current shell is restarted or the command `source "$HOME/.cargo/env"` is run upon installation completion so that the Rust compiler and the `cargo` package manager can be found.

-3. Install the feature-specific dependencies by running the following commands (sudo privileges required):
+3. Install the feature-specific dependencies by running the following command (sudo privileges required):
     ```bash
     sudo apt-get install build-essential gfortran cmake
     ```